 Yes, there are health conditions which are contraindicated and people with those conditions should not undertake a ketogenic diet.
 There are also side effects, but most of the articles that I have read on the supposed dangers are full of myths and outright lies, some out of ignorance, and some, just to stir the fear pot to drum up customers.

 Then there are the "scientific studies"on the dangers of low carb diets.
 These unfavorable studies done on low-carb diets suffer from a misguided definition and an incorrect application of a true low-carb, ketogenic diet.

-Every time I go and read the actual study, the carb intake of the study participants is around 40% of calories, which is in no way what most low carbers would consider ketogenic or even "low carb".
+I don't know how many times I've rolled my eyes after reading a study in which the authors discuss the dangers of low-carb diets or how terrible it is to eat a high fat diet.
+Every time I go and read the actual study, the carbohydrate intake of the study participants is around 40% of calories, which is NOT what most low-carbers would consider ketogenic or even "low-carb".